Find Trade Colleges

 Repairing: Repairing machines or systems using the needed tools.

-In the United States, there were 11,500 jobs for Wellhead Pumper in 2016.
+There were about 11,500 jobs for Wellhead Pumper in 2016 (in the United States).
 New jobs are being produced at a rate of 21.7% which is above the national average.
 The Bureau of Labor Statistics predicts 2,500 new jobs for Wellhead Pumper by 2026.
-The BLS estimates 1,800 yearly job openings in this field.
+There will be an estimated 1,800 positions for Wellhead Pumper per year.

 undefined